Best Books for Entrepreneurs

 But if we spend too much time doing and not enough time resting, reflecting, and planning, we may become unknowingly submissive to the ideas of the dominant culture and toil away the best of ourselves preserving a status quo we never set.

 Take a moment to schedule a stay-cation and invest some time in yourself with these books.
-Even if it takes you seven years to read these seven books, it’s well worth it!
+Even if it takes you eight years to read these eight books, it’s well worth it!

 Do the Work, by Steven Pressfield